armin-fx/BandedScad/README.md

     Like transformation operator in OpenScad for object modules.
   - Contains functions for working with [multmatrix][multmatrix]
 - Contains some functions for [edit and work with lists][list]
-- Contains some math and helper functions
+- Contains some [math][math] and helper functions
+  - More math functions
+  - Functions for matrices and vector
+  - Work with [complex numbers][complex]
 - Contains modules to [transform and edit objects][operator]
 - Contains some configurable object modules